-Dr. Licht has served as a clinical instructor of Medicine at Cornell’s Weill Medical College, an assistant clinical professor of medicine at the New York University School of Medicine and he is currently an assistant professor at the Zucker School of Medicine.
-He is a fellow of the American College of Physicians and a member of the American College of Physician Executives, and the medical societies of the State of New York and New York County.
+Dr. Licht has served as a Clinical Instructor of Medicine at Cornell’s Weill Medical College, an Assistant Clinical Professor of Medicine at the New York University School of Medicine and he is currently an Assistant Professor at Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
+He is a fellow of the American College of Physicians, a member of the American Association for Physician Leadership, and the medical societies of the State of New York and New York County.

-Dr. Licht has also devoted much of his career to bolstering the efforts of nonprofit organizations.
-As a founding board member of Crossing Thresholds, Dr. Licht works hard to develop and implement sustainable educational opportunities for underprivileged children in Kenya.
-He also served as the medical director and board member of Bridges to Community, which as part of its mission organizes groups of North American volunteers, sending them to Central America to share culture and learn about the importance of global interdependence.
-Dr. Licht also served on the board of New York Downtown Hospital’s Kress Vision Program, which provided free eye care to underserved New Yorkers.
+Dr. Licht has devoted much work to nonprofit organizations including Crossing Thresholds, a nonprofit organization which develops and implements sustainable educational opportunities for underprivileged children in Kenya, and Bridges to Community, a nonprofit organization which as part of its mission sends North American volunteers to Central America to share culture and learn about the importance of global interdependence.

-Before launching his career as a medical professional and practicing physician, Dr. Licht earned a bachelor of science from Rensselaer Polytechnic Institute, a master’s in physiology from Georgetown University, where he also received his MD.
-Since then he has served as giving chairman of the school's Alumni Association's Medical School Class of 1992.
+Before launching his career as a medical professional and practicing physician, Dr. Licht earned a Bachelor of Science from Rensselaer Polytechnic Institute, a Master’s in physiology from Georgetown University, where he also received his medical degree.
+Since then he has served as class giving chairman of the school's Alumni Association's Medical School Class of 1992.

-After completing his internship, Dr. Licht began his residency training in internal medicine at the New York Hospital-Cornell Medical Center and Memorial Sloan Kettering Cancer Center.
-Dr. Licht also undertook internship and residency training at New York Hospital-Cornell Medical Center, with culminating responsibilities as chief medicine resident at New York Downtown Hospital.
+After completing his internship, Dr. Licht began his residency training in internal medicine at the New York Hospital-Cornell Medical Center and Memorial Sloan Kettering Cancer Center, with culminating responsibilities as Chief Medicine Resident at New York Downtown Hospital.